bigchaindb/bigchaindb/docs/server/source/production-deployment-template/troubleshoot.rst

 6. Create a Persistent Volume from existing Azure disk storage Resource
 ---------------------------------------------------------------------------
-While disintegrating k8s cluster dynamically created PVs and the underlying Azure storage resources are also deleted thus cannot be used in a new cluster.
-This workflow will preserve the Azure storage disks while deleting the k8s cluster and re-use the same disks on a new cluster for MongoDB persistent storage without loosing any data.
+When deleting a k8s cluster, all dynamically-created PVs are deleted, along with the underlying Azure storage disks (so those can't be used in a new cluster). resources are also deleted thus cannot be used in a new cluster.
+This workflow will preserve the Azure storage disks while deleting the k8s cluster and re-use the same disks on a new cluster for MongoDB persistent storage without losing any data.

 The template to create two PVs for MongoDB Stateful Set (One for MongoDB data store and the other for MongoDB config store) is located at ``mongodb/mongo-pv.yaml``.